thatsOven/sorting-visualizer/README.md

 		- Run threads: Runs a thread that's been previously created;
 		- Thread builder: Enables the user to create threads;

-While an algorithm is running, the "S" key on your keyboard can be pressed to skip the sort.
+While an algorithm is running, the "S" key on your keyboard can be pressed to skip it.

 # Settings
 ### Show text